9

 2. Final Approval Actions

-Final Approval actions are the actions that occur when a record is approved from all the approval steps.
+Final approval actions Salesforce are the actions that occur when a record is approved from all the approval steps.
 It also locks or unlocks the record, as specified.
 It can include any approval actions such as email alerts, field updates, tasks, or outbound messages.

 3. Final Rejection Actions